nlpie/spellgen/eval_data/README.md

-# Orientation - data in these files
+# Orientation - what's in these files
 Files in this directory were used to help evaluate spellgen performance.